scipp/scipp/doc/design.md

 Changing the namespace name would this improve consistency.
 Furthermore, this would reduce naming clashes between existing and new code.

+##### Questions

+Does this make sense?
+Where to we put additional functionality?
+Sibling or children of `dataset`?
+Consider `class Dataset` itself and two hypothetical modules with *additional* functionality that is not part of this library.
+Our options would include:
+1. `mantid::dataset::Dataset`, `mantid::dataset::algorithm`, `mantid::dataset::io`.
+1. `mantid::dataset::Dataset`, `mantid::algorithm`, `mantid::io`.
+1. `mantid::dataset::core::Dataset`, `mantid::dataset::algorithm`, `mantid::dataset::io`.

 ### <a name="design-details:copy-on-write-mechanism"></a>Copy-on-write mechanism